A newly opened trek area fascinated by Tibetan Buddhism and cultural heritage

-Your travel adventure begins with dot road drive to Soti Khola.
-The first four hours to Dhading Besi, the district headquarters of Dhading (1050m), is on paved roads, but for the section to Soti Khola, we will be driving on a rougher surface.
+Your travel adventure begins with a dot road drive to Soti Khola and Machekhola.
+The first four hours to Dhading Besi, the district headquarters of Dhading (1050m), are on paved roads, but for the section to Machekhola, we will be driving on a rougher surface.
 This is a scenic drive with a diverse landscape.

 After crossing the Machha River and Khrolabesi, we will pass through the hot springs at Tatopani.
 The trail follows a forested area until we cross the Dovan Khola from where we will make our way to the Budhi Gandaki Valley.
 With white sandy areas along the riverside, the scenery undergoes a drastic transformation as the elevation increases until we reach Jagat.

 In Jagat, we have to complete the MCAP/ACAP procedure.
 In the early part of our trek, we ascend over a rocky ridge to Salleri and then descend down to Sirdibas through a flat level path.
 The valley widens a bit as the trail continues up to Ghatta Khola.
 Continue upstream to a long simple hanging bridge and climb up to Philim.
 Philim is a big village mainly inhabited by the Gurungs.
-Philim valley is well known for Japanese made school and police station.
-Walk past Philim to the north across a forest with the views of the narrowing valley we reach Chisopani.
+Philim valley is well known for its Japanese-made schools and police stations.
+Walk past Philim to the north across a forest with the views of the narrowing valley we reach Chisopani and Lokpa.

 After breakfast at Chumling, we carry out our walk towards Chokhangparo by crossing the suspension bridge on the opposite bank of the river.
 The scenic views of the valley and views of Ganesh Himal amply compensate today’s walk.
 Then we traverse through the rich farming land of maize and potatoes.
 The houses are classic Tibetan with barricades of firewood on the roof, but without flat roofs, as it rains and snows here.
 Cross a huge slip where rocks and flood cleared the area even up onto the opposite bank, killing five in 1999, but is now covered with a forest of new trees.
 Up the valley to the east are superb views of several of the 7000-7400m Ganesh Himal, of long suspension bridges on the opposite bank, and far above the perched village of Ripchet (2468m).
 Passing through Rainjam and crossing Serpu Khola we climb for over two hours on well-graded but exposed track to upper Tsum and the join villages of Chokhangparo, stone houses with a few iron roofs nestled under cliffs.
 Chokhangparo is situated on flat land and consists of 2 settlements, Chokhang and Paro.
 If the weather permits, enjoy the views of Himalchuli (7893m) and Ganesh Himal (7140m).
 Some households practice polyandry down here.
 This area is prominent for its Tibetan Buddhist heritage.